 I wanted a battery monitor that I could use with a smartphone app and more importantly, warn me if the battery state of charge was getting too low.

 I did some searching and there are some great models out there but most are expensive – anything much over $60 I considered too expensive and in one case, the remote battery monitor I looked at didn’t provide much more than the voltage level and cost almost $80.
 There are others that don’t have a remote facility but do provide a lot of information but I considered around $190 too much to pay.

 This is the one I settled on – the BM2 BLE Bluetooth battery monitor.
 You will find that these are sold under different names (and prices), including PowerTech, QuickLynks, IDrive and others but they all do the same thing and use the same smartphone app.
 I bought mine from Jaycar (they sell them under the PowerTech brand) but I paid more than I should have, they can be bought from Chinese eBay sellers but no cheaper then Australian ones.
-The link below is for an eBay seller with a 100% feedback and at a good price.

 Using the monitor is very simple, just install across the battery terminals, download the app – there are links to it below) and then stand within 10m of the battery and run the app.
 If bluetooth is turned off on the phone it prompts you to turn it on with a single tap and the connection was very quick and easy on my phone.